B-Lawless/papers/journal.md

 access to Stackoverflow.
 Through the use of observation and questionaires their mental deteriation was monitored for this duration.
 These coders were further split into third groups of 20 Matlab, 20 C++, and 20 Java to see if this conributed to the nature of the issues.

+# Future work
+Look into whether coffee access leads to more or fewer nervous breakdowns in coders